wasiflatifhussain/bookswap-microservices-based-marketplace-for-readers/wallet-service/README.md

 - Reserve: Swap → /reserve → available -= amount, reserved += amount, wallet_reservation: ACTIVE.
 - Release: Swap → /release → reserved -= amount, available += amount, reservation → RELEASED.
 - Capture: Swap → /capture → reserved -= amount, reservation → CAPTURED (final debit).

+NOTE:
+as this service only listens to events, we dont rlly need to write events to Kafka from him as no one reads them so we only need kafka listener and do not need kafka publisher or outbox